GuidanceMantras/GuidanceMantras/Exam_preparation_guidance.md

 - https://www.parmanudefence.com/top-10-tips-to-crack-nda-exam-in-first-attempt/
 - https://cadetsdefenceacademy.com/last-30-days-strategy-for-nda-1-2024/
 - https://testbook.com/upsc-nda/preparation-tips
+- Solve previous year question papers and also read books mainly for NDA paper 1(Mathematics) and paper 2(GAT; General ability test includes physics, english, chemistry and so on)
 - Google "NDA exam preparation"
 - Do not buy any course, rather buy books and watch vidoes on youtube